RICHARD J. PETTS

 Publications.

-My research seeks to better understand and reduce family inequality, focusing on how various social institutions and policies may contribute to and/or help to reduce family inequality.
-Within this general focus, my work has largely centered on three key research themes: parental leave, fatherhood, and religion and family life.
+My research seeks to better understand and reduce family and gender inequality, focusing on how various social institutions and policies may contribute to and/or help to reduce family and gender inequality.
+Within this general focus, my previous work has largely centered on three key research themes: parental leave, fatherhood, and religion and family life.

 Parental Leave